aarifshoaib/Developer-Cookbook/Oracle-apex-js-standards.md

 # Oracle APEX JavaScript & jQuery Coding Standards Cookbook

 This document provides a comprehensive guide to JavaScript and jQuery coding standards and best practices for developers working in Oracle APEX environments.
-The goal is to maintain consistency, readability, and maintainability across all codebases.
+The goal is to maintain consistency, readability, maintainability, and security across all codebases.

 ---